adamp-github/adamp-github.github.io/index.md

 Are tradeoffs to using codestar that need to be investigated?

-<b>QwikLabs</b>
+### QwikLabs

-<b>Introduction to Amazon CloudFront</b>
+Introduction to Amazon CloudFront
-Created a new Amazon CloudFront distribution
+- Created a new Amazon CloudFront distribution
-Used your Amazon CloudFront distribution to serve an image file Deleted your Amazon CloudFront distribution when it is no longer required
+- Used your Amazon CloudFront distribution to serve an image file
+- Deleted your Amazon CloudFront distribution when it is no longer required Introduction to AWS Lambda
-<b>Introduction to AWS Lambda</b>
-Created an AWS Lambda function
+- Created an AWS Lambda function
-Configured an Amazon S3 bucket as a Lambda Event Source Triggered a Lambda function by uploading an object to Amazon S3 Monitored AWS Lambda S3 functions through Amazon CloudWatch Log
+- Configured an Amazon S3 bucket as a Lambda Event Source
+- Triggered a Lambda function by uploading an object to Amazon S3
-<b>Introduction to AWS Key Management Service</b>
+- Monitored AWS Lambda S3 functions through Amazon CloudWatch Log Introduction to AWS Key Management Service
-Created an Encryption Key
+- Created an Encryption Key
-Created an S3 bucket with CloudTrail logging functions Encrypted and image and stored it in your S3 bucket Viewed the encrypted image using the AWS Management Console Monitored encryption key usage using CloudTrail Managed encryption keys for users and roles
+- Created an S3 bucket with CloudTrail logging functions
+- Encrypted and image and stored it in your S3 bucket
-<b>Community</b>
+- Viewed the encrypted image using the AWS Management Console
+- Monitored encryption key usage using CloudTrail
+- Managed encryption keys for users and roles
+### Community
 Setup a github page and started blogging.
 Phase One:
 - Update Blog: Terminal \ Git
 - Application: VI
 - Format: HTML
 - Text: Touchtyped

 Blog updates: End each post with timestamp / OS / Text editor / Location (City) /  WPM

-<h1>22nd April 2021 - Road to SysOps</h1>
+## 22nd April 2021 - Road to SysOps
-<b>LinkedIn Learning</b>
+### LinkedIn Learning
 Completed the 4 hr high availability sharif nijim lecture Very good overall
 Versioning is required on both buckets for Cross region replication